-Piano – Jazz Institute, Jazz Institute Vocal Program
+Piano – Jazz Institute, Advanced Package, Jazz Institute Vocal Program

 Dan Zemelman is currently a prominent figure and innovator of jazz music in the San Francisco bay area scene.
 Before moving to SF, however, Dan studied under the tutelage of legendary jazz bassist Richard Davis at the University of Wisconsin and won an award as Best Jazz Artist.
 In 1998 Dan was chosen as a Jazz Ambassador in The Kennedy Center & the US State Department’s prestigious program and toured India and Sri Lanka representing America’s jazz tradition through performances and clinics.
 After moving from Chicago to the San Francisco area in 2001, Dan contributed to blues legend John Lee Hooker’s final studio album Face to Face and toured with Hooker’s daughter and vocalist, Zakiya Hooker.